Here’s the one truth you need to know about the best Fitbit for women:

 Phone alerts are good.
-They keep you up to date on calls, text, and calendars.
+They keep you up to date on calls, texts, and calendars.
 But when you bring your phone to a workout session, you need to make sure that it doesn’t become a distraction.
-And the Charge 2 really helps with this.
+And Charge 2 really helps with this.

 Once you synchronize it with your smartphone, you can get those call, text, and calendar alerts popping on Charge 2’s display.
 And you can simply tap and swipe the screen to see the alerts and stay up to date.

 Premier in Charge 2’s stop features, the Pure Pulse Heart Rate enhances continuous tracking to help you improve your workout routine.